Treyson-Grange/IntextroJourney/README.md

 # IntExtroJourney #

-Intextroverse is your guide to embracing and balancing introversion and extroversion.
+IntextroJourney is your guide to embracing and balancing introversion and extroversion.
 With tailored challenges, a supportive community, and personalized guidance, it's your path to self-discovery and personal growth.

 As of now, this site is not hosted on the cloud.